 Moreover, DNA knowledge has brought improved the white lab coat medical world with treatments, new drugs, and better disease diagnoses.
 It has increased crop yields, which is a life-saving invention in third-world countries, and helps to elevate the nutritional value of foods, and is helping to develop replacement tissues for worn-out joints.

 One of the coolest things about DNA is that it makes time endless in the sense that multiple generations later, a smile can be repeated like a design pattern down a genetic lineage.
 Most importantly, the structure of DNA revealed how it can be copied – each half of the double helix acting as a template.
 This beautifully simple mechanism carried DNA, encoding an increasingly complicated message, from the origins of life to the present day – see Jurassic Park, or err, more accurately one supposes, Dolly the Sheep!

-Simply put, the discovery of the structure of DNA in 1953 changed the world.
+Simply put, the discovery of the structure of DNA in 1953 changed the world, one of those truly rare lab coat discoveries.
 Understanding the shape of that molecule—which contains instructions for life in organisms of all types—has completely revolutionized the way we understand gene-related disorders, inheritance of traits, genetic mutations, and the evolution of species.

 Remembering a Legend